plone/training/mastering-plone/volto_talkview.rst

     export default TalkView;

 * We use the component `Segment <https://react.semantic-ui.com/elements/segment/#variations-clearing>`_ for the box
-* We use the component `Icon <https://react.semantic-ui.com/elements/icon/>`_ to siplac the mail icon.
+* We use the component `Icon <https://react.semantic-ui.com/elements/icon/>`_ to display the mail icon.
 * ``{`mailto:${content.email}`}`` is a `template literal <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals>`_

 Next we add the image: